Teaching and Classes

 My current offerings:

-Here is the current schedule of adult writing workskops and seminars I'm offering at Grub Street (in Boston) for the remainder of the Fall 2013 term and for the Winter 2014 term.
+Here is the current schedule of adult writing workskops and seminars I'm offering at Grub Street (in Boston).
 These are open the public and do not require enrollment in a degree program.
 Some of these are part of my Freelance Essentials Series, which teaches students the skills and craft to become working freelance journalists.
 Details and registration information on my Grub Street classes here.